Last Updated on

 Also, they get along with both people and other animals, which is great if you own other pets at the same time.

-In spite of the few health conditions, these micro dogs are prone to, getting a Goldendoodle puppy from a reputable breeder will significantly lower the risk of developing any of them and guarantee lifetime health.
+Despite the few health conditions these micro dogs are prone to, getting a Goldendoodle puppy from a reputable breeder will significantly lower the risk of developing any of them and guarantee lifetime health.

 This article may include affiliate links. www.travellingwithadog.com is a participant of Amazon.com Services LLC Associates Program.
 As an Amazon Associate, I earn a commission from qualifying purchase. www.travellingwithadog.com participates in other affiliate programs, and recieves commissions when purchases are made through the links.
 The cost is not inflated to account for the commission earned.